shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 #### crack()
-The [crack](./api/interface/setup/crack) function is responsible for parsing the public keys of the accounts being affected from this transaction and returning a result object that resembles this:
+The [crack](./api/interface/setup/crack) function is responsible for parsing the public keys of the accounts being affected from this transaction and returns a `result` object that resembles this:
 ```ts
 {
   sourceKeys: [tx.from],